filipok/jstransit/README.md

 - document timing format (but you have some examples)
 - add route tooltip
 - document other stuff
+- add ability to clear map in routes.html

 # Screenshots
 ![multiple routes](examples/screenshots/01.PNG)